IsRaEl, Egyptian Gods and Goddess?

 IsRaEl refers to Human Brain, Kundalini Energy, 3rd eye and Crown Chakra Opening.
 That’s all.

-All Egyptian Gods and Goddess, all Greek Gods and Goddess, all ancient civilizations and religions Gods, and all current religions’ God, were and are referring to different parts, points and glands of Human Brain.
+All Egyptian Gods and Goddess, all Greek Gods and Goddess, all ancient civilizations and religions Gods, and all current religions’ God, were and are referring to different parts, points and glands of Human Brain, Body Chakrahs, and 7 Planets!
+(Yes, 7 Planets in our Solar System), I will write about these 7 planets, soon.

 Solomon’s Temple (and IsRaEl) is inside your own head!
 You can be as wise as Solomon was.
 You can active 100% of your brain as Jesus, Mohammad, and some others did.
 It is possible.